 Carbon nanostructures, biomacromolecules and simulations

 J. Am.
 Chem.
 Soc., JA, , 135(16), 6372-6377, 2013

-- Link.
+RCPTM is a partner in the Centre of Excellence project “Controlling Structure and Function of Biomolecules at the Molecular Scale: Theory Meets Experiments”.
+This project is coordinated by Institute of Organic Chemistry and Biochemistry of the AS CR (Link.
 Other partners of the project are Charles University in Prague, Faculty of Sciences and J.Heyrovský Institute of Physical Chemistry of the AS CR.

 Scientific News In Carbon Nanostructures and Biomacromolecules

 Graphene and its derivatives (fluorographene, graphene oxide) belong to extensively studied compounds within the framework of our research.
 The research includes the development of novel methods for the functionalization and chemical modification of graphene and its derivatives.
 We benefit from a tight connection between both theoretical and experimental approaches.
 Other research directions include explorations of fluorescent carbon quantum dots and their application for cell imaging, along with the study of porous carbon nanostructures for environmental and catalytic applications.
 The group develops theoretical methods and tools for the study of biomacromolecules and nanomaterials.
 The focus is on the structure and dynamics of biomacromolecules and their functional components, on the interaction of biomacromolecules with membrane bilayers, on enzyme and RNA catalysis.